vonSchalienR/Back-end---Teamwork/README.md

 - `SESSION_SECRET` must be set to a strong secret in production.
 - Session cookie should be configured with `secure: true` when serving over HTTPS.
-- Add CSRF protection (`csurf`) and rate limiting for `POST /login` to harden the app.
+- Helmet with CSP is enabled in `src/index.js` and whitelists YouTube embeds plus CDN scripts/styles.
+- Rate limiting protects login; consider adding per-account lockouts if needed.
+- CSRF protection is active; ensure forms include the `_csrf` hidden field.
 - Do not use MemoryStore for sessions in production this project uses `connect-mongo`.

 ## Development notes